Standard Toolchain Setup for Linux and macOS

 mkdir -p ~/esp cd ~/esp git clone --recursive https://github.com/espressif/esp-idf.git

-ESP-IDF will be downloaded into
+ESP-IDF is downloaded into

 Consult ESP-IDF Versions for information about which ESP-IDF version to use in a given situation.

 Step 3.
-Set up the tools
+Set up the Tools

 Aside from the ESP-IDF, you also need to install the tools used by ESP-IDF, such as the compiler, debugger, Python packages, etc, for projects supporting ESP32-S2.